Onboarding to Consolidated Settlement Reporting

 - IP addresses from where the PSPs will be sending the files

-Once you have supplied all of this information, access can be granted to the Consolidated Settlement Reporting system
+Once you have supplied all of this information, access can be granted to the Consolidated Settlement Reporting system.
+Spreedly will supply you a merchant identifier and log in information for each user.

 Configure the File Send